 Manufacturers or research institutions willing to participate in developing and evaluating possible designs for VDES shipborne, shorebased and as well as satellite VDES stations and associated transmission protocols are encouraged to deliver the first proof of concept platforms for field testing in operational testbeds no later than Q4 2014.

-Several modulation schemes and channel arrangements are currently proposed for different parts of the VDES.
-Where possible, the prototypes should either accomodate the comparative testing of several options for modulation and/or channel arrangements, or document the rationale behind any specific choices of modulation or channel arrangement, in support of evaluating and harmonizing chosen solutions to achieve a globally interoperable system.
+Several modulation schemes are currently proposed for different parts of the VDES.
+Where possible, the prototypes should either accomodate the comparative testing of several options for modulation arrangements, or document the rationale behind any specific choices of modulation, in support of evaluating and harmonizing chosen solutions to achieve a globally interoperable system.

 Definition of testbeds and operational scenarios to validate Satellite VDE (Q4 2015)